-Do you consider yourself to be a thorough planner who has a knack for working with others and seeing a project through to the end?
-If you’re interested in coordinating building projects, managing a team of others, and tapping into your organizational skills to schedule complex construction tasks, then the B.S. in Construction Science & Management may be the degree for you.
+Do you consider yourself to be a dynamic person?
+Do you enjoy working with others and managing projects?
+If you are interested in having a great level of autonomy in a high-paying job, then the B.S in Construction Science and Management may be the degree for you.

 UTSA’s Construction Science and Management Program

 Students who obtain the four-year Construction Science and Management degree (CSM) have a wide range of professional construction industry career opportunities in the office and the field.
 The construction industry provides an environment where CSM graduates thrive and achieve success through communication, collaboration and leadership.